 The Pusher - Recorded by Steppenwolf in late 1967, it appeared on their first (self-titled) album and received a lot of FM radio play.
 Theirs then got a big boost being part of the Easy Rider soundtrack.
 Hoyt Axton wrote and copyrighted "The Pusher" in 1964.
 Although he performed it live throughout the '60s, Axton didn't record it until (probably) 1969.
 His version first appeared on the Do It Now Foundation's anti-drug (speed), various-artists album First Vibration (Do It Now 5000).
 Steppenwolf singer John Kay has said he heard and learned the song from Hoyt while working as a dishwasher at the Troubadour club in Hollywood.

-The Race Is On - Jimmie Gray's recording, supposedly done before George Jones', has never been issued.
+The Race Is On - Jimmie Gray's recording (which could have been a demo) done before George Jones', has never been issued.

 Raindrops Keep Fallin' On My Head - B.J.
 Thomas first recorded the song for use in the movie Butch Cassidy And The Sundance Kid, and his popular version was cut a couple of weeks later.
 The one included on the soundtrack album though is his hit recording, not the earlier, film version.